tyroguru/BPFTrace-hol/usdt.md

 ## Exercises

-NOTE: before attempting the tasks in this section select the `syscalls` option from the `bpfhol` menu.
+NOTE: before attempting the tasks in this section select the `usdt` option from the `bpfhol` menu.

 ### (userpasswd)